The making of the ‘Hitman 3’ murder mystery mansion

-At least, that’s what happened when we played “Death in the Family,” the second mission in “Hitman 3” that sends you to a British manor in Dartmoor, England, to kill one of the long-running villains of the series, Alexa Carlisle, one of the members of the antagonistic, shadow government Providence.
+At least, that’s what happened when we played “Death in the Family,” the second mission in “Hitman 3” that sends you to a British manor in Dartmoor, England, to kill one of the villains of the series, Alexa Carlisle, a member of the antagonistic, shadow government Providence.
 You can kill her immediately, or you can take a more creative approach: subdue or kill a private investigator to take his place and solve a mysterious murder — all to get closer to your target undetected.

 It’s one of the most impressive Hitman levels to date, with a fun flip of the script in which an assassin solves a murder.
 But creating the manor, filled with secret rooms and tiny details, and making the murder mystery click within the confines of “Hitman” were no easy feats for developer IO Interactive.